yuthimreddy/DP2_DS3022_hva4zb/README.md

 payload = httpx.post(url).json
 ```

-In either case the `payload` object returns your SQS URL:
+In either case the `payload` object returns your SQS URL (as a reminder if you need it):

 ```
 >>> payload
 {'hello': 'mst3k', 'sqs_url': 'https://sqs.us-east-1.amazonaws.com/440848399208/mst3k'}
 ```

-Your POST to this API will send exactly **21** messages to your SQS queue.
+Your request to this API will send exactly **21** messages to your SQS queue.
 These have been sent with a variety of random `DelaySeconds` values ranging from 30 to 900 seconds.

-Keep these delays in mind as your pipeline proceeds to the next task.
+**Keep these delays in mind as your pipeline proceeds to the next task.**

-**NOTE** This step (sending a `POST` request to the API) should not be repeated if your pipeline needs to run more than once, i.e. on a cron timer, to gather all messages - it clears your queue of all previous messages and repopulates all 21 messages each time.
+**NOTE** This step (sending a `POST` request to the API) should not be repeated if your pipeline needs to run more than once, i.e. on a cron timer, as it gathers all messages.
+The API request clears your queue of all previous messages and repopulates all 21 messages each time.

 ## Task 2 - Monitor Your Queue then Collect Messages